coderefinery/documentation/content/05-rtd-gitlab.md

----
-layout: episode
-title: "Deploying Sphinx documentation to Read the Docs"
+# Deploying Sphinx documentation to Read the Docs
-teaching: 0
-exercises: 20

 questions:
   - How do Python projects deploy their documentation?
   - Can we use their solutions for projects which do not use Python?